Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_tingwei.md

 - __What I learned:__ Merging data frames!
 Definitely very useful.

 #### John
 - *What was good:* Your project is clean, easy to follow, and has a clear goal.
 - *What could be improved:* I could use a little more explanation on why you chose your license.
 Also, the ELI DF is a bit confusing still.
 - *What I learned:* .rename is a simple function to use, but I never knew about it!
 I wish I had before...!

 #### Cassie
 - **What I Liked:** This is a very cool project!
 Understanding and modifying a spell checker is no easy feat!
 It's cool to see the limitations of Peter Norvig's spellchecker.
 Also, your project reports are very clear, and your ELI code has great dataframe manipulation.
 You give good reasons for why you restrict your analysis in the way you do (like restrictions on token counts and zooming into certain L1's).
 - **What Can Be Improved:** I think your jupyter notebooks could use a little more annotation, to help readers follow what you're doing with your data.
 (Though your annotations in your progress report 3 show a lot of improvement here!)
 - **What I Learned:** Pie charts (and other visualizations)!
 I've been struggling with how to display my data, and after seeing your code, pie charts look like a good idea!

+#### Elena's visit
+2019.04.11
+- *What I liked:* You're using the ELI data too!
+Haha that's awesome.
+I think your entire project idea is really awesome.
+I could definitely use a spellchecker for some of my Arabic L1 data!
+I also like that you're investigating several different avenues for your analysis, including gender.
+- *What Can Be Improved:* Consider comparing TTR and a different measure of lexical complexity.
+I talked to Alan, and went with Guiraud's R, which better controls for differences in text length.
+You divide types by the square root of total tokens.
+- *What I Learned:* How to set up a pie chart.
+I probably should have chosen that for some of my visualization.
+Oops!